dataplat/FabricTools/CONTRIBUTING.md

     ```
     This will run all the tests in the `tests` folder and output the results to the console.

+You can also run specific tags such as FunctionalQuality,TestQuality, HelpQuality

 5. You can also simulate the deployment testing by running the following command:
     ```PowerShell
     ./build.ps1 -Tasks build,test